kptr-juku/kiip-it-reaal/about.md

 My background/roots:
 - Building speakers(woofers)
 - Simple electronics - audio setups, connecting motors, lights, formating Windows etc.
-- Interested in math and physics but not for grades
+- Interested in math and physics
 - Fishing
 - Sports
-- Graduated high school at "Regular Joe" level
+- Graduated high school at "Regular Joe" level - no excellent grades

 This has enabled me to embrace the craft and stay humble.
 Often people act braggadocious and cocky when talking technology or programming.
 Unfortunately same attitude can be seen in classes and lectures.
 There was a feeling that this approach does not suit "regular folks", so I adapted